Regularization in Data-driven Predictive Control: A Convex Relaxation Perspective: Trajectory matrix as a predictive model: indirect and direct approaches

 The direct data-driven method \eqref{eq:penalized-problem} is conceptually useful but not practically implementable for two reasons: 1) the regularization is imposed on the Hankel matrix $H$, which is implicit; and 2) the constraint in \eqref{eq:penalized-problem} is bilinear in $H$ and $g$, which is computationally intractable.
 We here discuss how to shift the regularization from $H$ to $g$.

 Our general idea is to select some identification constraints from \eqref{eqn:id-rank}-\eqref{eqn:id-Hankel} such that the inner identification problem admits a simpler and potentially explicit optimality condition $\hat{\mathcal{C}}_{\mathrm{opt}}$.
-Then, we can impose some constraints $h:\mathbb{R}^{\bar{n}} \rightarrow \mathbb{R}$ on $g$ such that the set
+Then, we can impose some constraints $h:\mathbb{R}^{\bar{n}} \rightarrow \mathbb{R}$ on $g$ such that the set is the same as where $\bar{H}$ is a fixed trajectory matrix.
+We next move the constraint on $g$ to the cost via regularization, leading to a direct \method{DDPC} Section \ref{sec:methods} will detail three ways to derive~an explicit form~\eqref{eq:penalized-problem-on-g}, including regularization~using~projection-based norm, causality-based norm, and $l_1$ norm.